artefactual/archivematica-docs/getting-started/overview/dashboard.rst

 5. Decision
 -----------

-Certain microservice result in a decision point for the archivist.
+Certain microservices result in a decision point for the archivist.
 The decision is completed by choosing an available option from a drop-down menu.
 Many of the decision points can be pre-configured if desired in the :ref:`Administration tab <dashboard-processing>`.